 AI Video Camera Jitter and Unwanted Pan Fix

 Camera drifts, jitters, or pans when you wanted a locked shot.
-Fix by stripping cinematic verbs, zeroing camera motion sliders, and stabilizing in post.
+Fix it by enabling Static Camera, stripping cinematic verbs, zeroing motion sliders, and stabilizing in post.

 Common causes